revdoor/python-structural-pattern-matching-analysis/readme.md

 The match is exhaustive.
 All possible patterns are covered by the match cases.
 ```

+## TODO

+- Need to handle the pattern guards as well as custom classes.

 ### ETC

 This repository is for team assignment in the course "CS453 Automated Software Testing" in 2025 Spring at KAIST.